jtruxon/WonderPy/README.md

 To get the most out of WonderPy, you should already have a beginner-level comfort with python and the command-line.

 # Project Status
-WonderPy is current non-functional.
+WonderPy is currently **non-functional**.
 I will update this if/when I'm successful.

 Please see the ["Issues" in github](https://github.com/truxonjm/WonderPy/issues) for an up-to-date list of known bugs and to-do items.